versionone/VersionOne.AppCatalog.Web/TECHNICAL.md

 callback.
 As we saw above, we also could have just done `$scope.app = App.get(...)` because of how Angular supports futures.

-## App service for consumgin the /entry web service route
+## App service for consuming the /entry web service route

 Here's the definition for the `App` service we just saw.
 It is an instance of `$resource`, configured to access resources at the `/entry` resource relative to the web server's root.
 This, of course, corresponds to the Node.js